sheikhdiallo/COM304_FOUNDATION_1/sessions/session5/docs/Interrupts.md

 However programming the [ARM Generic Interrupt Controller](https://developer.arm.com/documentation/198123/0302/What-is-a-Generic-Interrupt-Controller-) is a complex task beyond the scope of this module.

 The WiringPI library can make it much simpler to respond to GPIO interrupts on the Raspberry PI using C.
-If you are interested you can look at the [raspberry pi gpio interrupts tutorial](https://roboticsbackend.com/raspberry-pi-gpio-interrupts-tutorial/) (Not for the faint hearted).
+If you are interested you can look at the [Raspberry PI GPIO interrupts tutorial](https://roboticsbackend.com/raspberry-pi-gpio-interrupts-tutorial/) (Not for the faint hearted).

 ## Interrupts - Key Take Aways